-Form 3-154A and 3-154B, Paid Hunting and Fishing License Certification (OMB Approval No.1018-0007) - The Director of each State fish and wildlife agency must certify annually the number of paid hunting and fishing license holders in the State.
+Form 3-154A and 3-154B, Paid Hunting and Fishing License Certification (OMB No. 1018-0007) - The Director of each State fish and wildlife agency must certify annually the number of paid hunting and fishing license holders in the State.
 States count licenses over a period of 12 consecutive months, according to the State's fiscal year, or other license year, but the period must be consistent from year to year.
 The certification period must end at least 1 year and no more than 2 years before the beginning of the Federal fiscal year in which the apportioned funds first became available.
 The data are used by FWS in statutory formulas to apportion funds to States.
-The State can document at least \$1 of net revenue; (b) eliminate multiple counting of the same individual in the certified figures; and (c) may be required to demonstrate methods used to determine data.
+The State must (a) count only those people who have a license issued and for which the State can document at least \$1 of net revenue; (b) eliminate multiple counting of the same individual in the certified figures; and (c) may be required to demonstrate methods used to determine data.
 Sampling and other statistical techniques may be used as long as they are done every 5 years or coordinated with any changes in the State system (50 CFR sections 80.31 and 80.32).